 The City of Crestwood is proud to have the Thomas Sappington Historic Site as part of the Crestwood Park system.
 The Sappington House was built in 1808 and is believed to be the oldest brick house in St. Louis County.
 This restored historic site is an outstanding example of Federal architecture, which was popular during the post-revolutionary period (1780 to 1830).
 Period furnishings add to the ambiance.

-In addition to the house, the Sappington Complex includes The Barn restaurant, a gift shop, and the Library of Americana, which includes resources on American History and Decorative Arts.
-The complex is staffed by over 100 volunteers who operate the gift shop, library and act as docents in the museum.
+In addition to the house, the Historic Sappington House includes The Barn restaurant, the Loft Gift Shop, and the Library of Americana, which includes resources on American History and Decorative Arts.
+The complex is staffed by over 50 volunteers who operate the gift shop, library and act as docents in the museum.

 The City owns the complex, and has a cooperative relationship by City Ordinance with the Sappington House Foundation in the operation and maintenance of the facilities.
 The restaurant while owned by the City is operated by a private contractor and is open to the public and for special events and private parties.